 People with professional qualifications and trade expertise are in strong demand in the mining sector, manufacturing, agriculture, fishing, wine and tourism.

-About a quarter of South Australia's 1.6 million population lives in regions outside Adelaide.
+About a quarter of South Australia's population lives in regions outside Adelaide.

 If you’re visiting South Australia, the state is informally divided into 12 tourism regions: